 I hold the following qualifications:

-SCOTACS Diploma in Counselling and Groupwork - A Cognitive Behavioural Approach (Dip)
+- SCOTACS Diploma in Counselling and Groupwork - A CBT Approach (Dip)

 I also attend regular professional development events to help enhance my learning.
 Some recent events include:

 - Psychological Trauma

 - Family Therapy